 As a Shipt or Instacart shopper, you will either be asked to shop in-store for customers who are already there or deliver groceries to people’s doorsteps, for those who are home.

-Most of these companies have flexible working hours and they pay between $15 to $22 per hour.
+Most of these companies have flexible working hours and they pay between $15 and $22 per hour.
 You can also get tips and bonuses if you do a good job.

 If you live in a busy metropolitan area, you can earn a lot of money on your own time with delivery jobs.
 Just search for ‘gig jobs near me’ or ‘food delivery near me’ and you will be presented with all the available opportunities in your city.

 I have just mentioned a few companies, but we have other food delivery apps that you can join to get started!

 Gig economy apps for delivering food and groceries